zheksoon/onek/README.md

 ### Observable values

-`observable` is a simple function that accepts an initial value and returns a tuple of getter and setter functions - the same convention as `useState` from React:
+If you're familiar with React's `useState` hook, you're already halfway to understanding Onek's `observable` function.
+Like the `useState` hook, it accepts initial value and returns a tuple of value getter and setter.
+The difference is that the value getter is a **function** that returns the value instead of the value itself:

 ```js
 import { observable } from "onek";